-This is how ensure all children can access the curriculum:
+This is how we ensure all children can access the curriculum:

-- Children who have SEN or EAL needs are taught key vocabulary prior to/at the start of the topic. - Seating children alongside good role models to support one another. - By providing visual/practical prompts. - Teaching lessons using a range of different techniques to appeal to different learning styles e.g. videos, drama, artefacts, texts etc.
+- Children who have SEN or EAL needs are using adaptive teaching techniques. - Seating children alongside good role models to support one another. - By providing visual/practical prompts. - Teaching lessons using a range of different techniques to appeal to different learning styles e.g. videos, drama, artefacts, texts etc.